 St Anton is situated at 1304 metres above sea level.

-Location: 6580 St Anton am Arlberg - Tyrol - Austria
+Location: 6580 Sankt Anton am Arlberg - Tyrol - Austria

 St Anton is on the Tyrolean side of the Arlberg pass, which separates the Tyrol and the Vorarlberg.
 The Arlberg tunnel, under the surrounding mountain ranges, ensures all-weather access in either direction.